Jar Jar Binks: Attack of the Clones

 Jar Jar's role in Attack of the Clones is much smaller, but his actions are significant.
-Ten years after helping save his planet, he is a delegate to the Galactic Senate and as such, plays a role in bringing his old friends, Obi-Wan and Anakin (Hayden Christensen), back to Coruscant, where he greets them with enthusiasm.
-Later, on the behalf of the Naboo, he gives a speech to the assembled Senate in favor of granting Chancellor Palpatine (Ian McDiarmid) vast emergency powers.
+Ten years after helping save his planet, he is a delegate to the Galactic Senate and, as such, plays a role in bringing two of his old friends, Obi-Wan and Anakin (Hayden Christensen), back to Coruscant, where he greets them with enthusiasm.
+Later, on behalf of Naboo, he gives a speech to the assembled Senate in favor of granting Chancellor Palpatine (Ian McDiarmid) vast emergency powers.

 Revenge of the Sith

-Jar Jar appears in only a few scenes in Revenge of the Sith, and has no dialogue (besides a brief "'scuse me" at one point).
+Jar Jar appears in only a few scenes in Revenge of the Sith, and he has no dialogue (besides a brief "'scuse me" at one point).
 He was originally given some dialogue in the beginning, but this was cut.
 Another cut scene would have shown Palpatine mocking Jar Jar for putting him in power before crowning himself emperor.
 He is most prominently featured in Padmé Amidala's funeral procession at the end of the film, marching sadly behind her coffin alongside Boss Nass.